 In Alias series 2, in order for Sark to give her an antidote to save Vaughn from a deadly illness, Sydney was forced to assassinate (or rather attempt, it turned out to be a ploy for the two to work together) Arvin Sloane.
 This is a slight variation on the scenario.

 In Battlestar Galactica (Re-imagined) Admiral Adama threatens to have Cally Tyrol put up against a bulkhead and shot, to force Chief Tyrol to end a refinery workers' strike.
 And this is the good guy to one of his own men.

 After playing it straight multiple times, there is a spot of Lampshade Hanging on Buffy the Vampire Slayer.
 Harmony claims to have the perfect plan to defeat Buffy, but when Spike outlines the above plan as a guess, she steals the idea.
 It fails miserably.

-In another episode, he has a henchman with Micheal's brother.
-They manage to get him to back off, by making him believe they have someone ready to kill his daughter.
+In another episode, he has a henchman with Michael's brother.
+They manage to get him to back off, by making him believe they have someone ready to kill - his daughter.

 The shortlived series Drive used this to force Alex Tully into the race, with the implication that they would release her only if he won.

 Neatly defied in the Due South episode "The Vault".
 Ray and Fraser are trapped in a vault with armed robbers outside.
 The robbers capture Ray's sister Francesca, and call a phone located inside the vault.
 They inform the heroes that they have Francesca, and Fraser immediately responds by disabling the phone before the robbers have a chance make any demands.
 Fraser correctly reasons that if the robbers cannot communicate with them, they have no way to threaten them and no reason to harm Francesca.

 InSecurity: The Dutch kidnap Burt's parents and force him to steal N.I.S.A. technology to ensure their safety.